gbmhunter/blog/content/electronics/components/diodes/leds/_index.md

 Reverse mounting LED's are SMD LEDs which have the light source emitting in the reverse direction, e.g. toward the PCB they are mounted on.
 A hole is drilled in the PCB to let the light through to the other side.
 They are useful when using a PCB as a user interface panel, or when you want to use light guides (since the light guides can be mounted up against flat PCB).

+{{% warning %}}
-Note: Be careful when soldering reverse-mount LEDs by hand, it is very easy to push too hard on the LED body and bend the legs!
+Be careful when soldering reverse-mount LEDs by hand, it is very easy to push too hard on the LED body and bend the legs!
+{{% /warning %}}

 {{< figure src="/images/2012/03/osram-ls-p47k-reverse-mount-led-photo.png" width="440px" caption="An Osram reverse-mount LED (P47K series)."  >}}

-As of Dec 2015, it is fairly hard to find multi-colour (e.g. bi-colour or RGB) reverse-mount LEDs.

 ## Multiplexing